The holiday season poses unique needs for many military service members and veterans.

 Volunteer to feed veterans

 In addition to the Soldiers’ Angels activities previously mentioned, the group also offers a monthly food distribution called Volunteer to Feed Veterans.
-It helps thousands of low-income, at-risk, and homeless veterans in these six cities in the U.S.:
+It helps thousands of low-income, at-risk, and homeless veterans in the following U.S. cities:

 - Atlanta, Georgia